 There are special software monitoring programs that can help parents monitor what is happening online.
 Keep computers in a public space.
 The bottom line is to be involved with your children and if they come to you with any concerns, take it seriously.

 The great life lesson, think before you act, applies especially to the instant communication of cyberspace.

 Here are some suggested talking points to guide your kids:

 Often, kids don’t tell their parents about cyberbullying because they are afraid they will be punished.

-So keep lines of communication open so that kids can feel comfortable telling you they have been cyberbullied or that they have sent a picture or a message that has hurt someone or that they regret sending.
+Keep lines of communication open so that kids feel comfortable telling you they have been cyberbullied or that they have sent a picture or a message that has hurt someone or that they regret sending.